ox-runtime/ox-driver-example/README.md

 # ox-driver-example

-An example implementation of an ox runtime headset driver.
+An example implementation of an [ox runtime](https://github.com/cmdr2/ox) OpenXR headset driver.
 You can use it as a starting template for writing a driver for your headset.

 ## Purpose